Please see below for details related to our fees for Residential Conveyancing, Probate and Debt Collection.

 Winding-up petition: To commence insolvency proceedings against a debtor company by issuing a winding up petition, the following fees will apply:

-*If the debtor pays the debt and the petition is withdrawn or dismissed, the Insolvency Service should provide a refund of £1,550.00 for this fee after a period of time.
+- If the debtor pays the debt and the petition is withdrawn or dismissed, the Insolvency Service may provide a refund of this fee after a period of time.

 Bankruptcy petition: To commence insolvency proceedings against an individual / sole trader debtor by issuing a bankruptcy petition, the following fees will apply:

-*If the debtor pays the debt and the petition is withdrawn or dismissed, the Insolvency Service should provide a refund of £940.00 for this fee after a period of time.
+- If the debtor pays the debt and the petition is withdrawn or dismissed, the Insolvency Service may provide a refund of this fee after a period of time.

 Anticipated timescales